blackducksoftware/ohcount4j/README.md

   * In Projects: section, you should see ohlcount4j (*git-clone-dir/ohcount4j*) checked.
   * Click **Finish** (do not check Copy Projects into workspace)

-# About Project Layout
+# Project Layout

 ```
 scanners - ragel scanner definitions.
 Because it produces Java,
-             name of the file should match scanner class name and it should have
+           name of the file should match scanner class name and it should
-             net.ohloh.ohcount4j.scanner package definition on top.
+           have net.ohloh.ohcount4j.scanner package definition on top.
            Also, the extension should be .java.rl.
            See ExampleScanner.java.rl.
 src - source directory
 test - test source directory
 gen-src - generated scanner sources
           gen-src target invokes ragel command on each file in scanners directory
           and output goes into gen-src/net/ohloh/ohcount4j/scanner
 lib - libraries
 ```